aiven/terraform-provider-aiven/docs/resources/aws_privatelink.md

 ### Required

-- `principals` (Set of String) List of allowed principals
+- `principals` (Set of String) List of the ARNs of the AWS accounts or IAM users allowed to connect to the VPC endpoint.
-- `project` (String) Identifies the project this resource belongs to.
+- `project` (String) The name of the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
-- `service_name` (String) Specifies the name of the service that this resource belongs to.
+- `service_name` (String) The name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 ### Optional